ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

     - Display name: When you tab into this field, **Holly Dickson** will appear.

-    - Username: When you tab into this field, **Holly** will appear; leave this as the username
+    - Username: **Holly**

     - Domain: To the right of the **Username** field is the domain field.
-This should be prefilled with Adatum&#39;s **M365xZZZZZZ.onmicrosoft.com** cloud domain.
+This should be prefilled with Adatum&#39;s **M365xZZZZZZ.onmicrosoft.com** cloud domain (where ZZZZZZ is the tenant suffix ID provided by your lab hosting provider).

     - Password settings: select the **Let me create the password** option

     - Password: **Pa55w.rd**

-    - Uncheck the **Make this user change their password when they first sign in** checkbox
+    - Uncheck the **Require this user to change their password when they first sign in** check box

 4. Select **Next**.
 5. In the **Assign product licenses** window, enter the following information:

     - Select location: **United States**

-    - Licenses: Under **Assign user a product license**, select **Office 365 E5**
+    - Licenses: Select the **Assign user a product license** option, and then select the **Office 365 E5** check box

 6. Select **Next.**
 7. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**
-8. In the **Roles** section, uncheck **User (no administrator access).** By doing so, all the Microsoft 365 administrator roles are available to be assigned.
-Select **Global Administrator** and then select **Next**.
+8. In the **Roles** section, select **Admin center access**.
+By doing so, the most commonly used Microsoft 365 administrator roles are enabled below this option.

+	**Note:** All of the admin roles will be displayed if you select **Show all by category**.
+For Holly, you do not need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.

+9. Select **Global admin** and then select **Next**.

-9. On the **You&#39;re almost done – review and finish adding** window, review your selections.
+10. On the **Review and finish** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
-Otherwise, if everything looks good, select **Finish adding**.
+Otherwise, if everything is correct, select **Finish adding**.

-10. On the **Holly Dickson has been added** page, select **Close.**
+11. On the **Holly Dickson added to active users** page, under the **User details** section, verify Holly's password is **Pa55w.rd** and then select **Close.**

+	**Note:** If you accidentally entered a different password, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.

-11. If a screen appears that asks you to provide feedback on your experience, select **Cancel** to close it.
+12. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.
-12. In the **Active Users** list, you should now see Holly&#39;s Microsoft 365 account, with her username of **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+13. In the **Active Users** list, you should now see Holly&#39;s Microsoft 365 account, with her username of **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-13. You will now sign out of Microsoft 365 as the MOD Administrator account and log back in as Holly Dickson using her new Microsoft 365 user account.<br/>
+14. You will now sign out of Microsoft 365 as the MOD Administrator account and log back in as Holly Dickson using her new Microsoft 365 user account.<br/>

     At the top right of the **Microsoft 365 admin center**, select the user icon for the **MOD Administrator** (the **MA** circle), and in the **My account** pane, select **Sign out.**<br/>

-    **Important:** When signing out of one account and signing in as another, you should close all your browser tabs except for your current tab.
+    **Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for your current tab.
 This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
 Please close all other browser tabs now.

-14. Once the **You signed out of your account** window appears, enter the following URL in the address bar: **https://portal.office.com.**
+15. Once the **You signed out of your account** window appears, enter the following URL in the address bar: **https://portal.office.com.**
-15. In the **Pick an account** window, only the admin account that you just logged out from appears.
+16. In the **Pick an account** window, only the admin account that you just logged out from appears.
 Select **Use another account**.
-16. In the **Sign in** window, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+17. In the **Sign in** window, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Select **Next**.
-17. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.
+18. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.
-18. Close the **Get your work done with Office 365** pop-up window.
+19. Close the **Get your work done with Office 365** pop-up window.
-19. If a **Set your time zone** window appears, enter the following:
+20. If a **Set your time zone** window appears, enter the following:

     - From the **Language** dropdown select **English (United States)** as your language